-RoHS, also known as Lead-Free, stands for Restriction of Hazardous Substances.
-RoHS, also known as Directive 2002/95/EC, originated in the European Union and restricts the use of six hazardous materials found in electrical and electronic products.
-All applicable products in the EU market after July 1, 2006 must pass RoHS compliance.
-RoHS impacts the entire electronics industry and many electrical products as well.
+RoHS stands for Restriction of Hazardous Substances, and impacts the entire electronics industry and many electrical products as well.
+The original RoHS, also known as Directive 2002/95/EC, originated in the European Union in 2002 and restricts the use of six hazardous materials found in electrical and electronic products.
+All applicable products in the EU market since July 1, 2006 must pass RoHS compliance.

-Any business that sells applicable electrical or electronic products, sub-assemblies or components directly to RoHS countries, or sells to resellers, distributors or integrators that in turn sell products to these countries, is impacted if they utilize any of the restricted materials.
+Any business that sells applicable electrical or electronic products, equipment, sub-assemblies, cables, components, or spare parts directly to RoHS-directed countries, or sells to resellers, distributors or integrators that in turn sell products to these countries, is impacted if they utilize any of the restricted 10 substances.

 - Lead (Pb): < 1000 ppm

 - Mercury (Hg): < 1000 ppm

 - Hexavalent Chromium: (Cr VI) < 1000 ppm

 - Polybrominated Diphenyl Ethers (PBDE): < 1000 ppm